antoniodicoratoinfodev/Onfall-VTT-Desktop-Windows-Mac-Linux-Android/README.md

 **All rights reserved.** The code may be consulted **only for analysis and technical evaluation**.
 It may not be run for use, forked, redistributed, or reused in part, not even single fragments, in other projects.
 The full terms are in [`LICENSE.md`](LICENSE.md).

-## Status

-See `docs/STATO.md` for the honest map between the project brief and what actually runs.